Estadio de Mestalla

-Estadio de Mestalla still lacked many modern facilities though, and Valencia soon after announced the construction of a new stadium in the north of the city.
-Construction of the 75,000-seater started in 2007, but works were halted in early 2009 due to a lack of funding.
-Valencia recently announced to resume works in the second half of 2012, but this is yet to happen .
+Estadio de Mestalla still lacked many modern facilities though, and Valencia soon after announced plans for a new stadium in the north of the city.
+Construction of the 75,000-seater started in 2007, but works were halted in early 2009 due to a lack of funding and presently do not seem likely to recommence any time soon.

 (photos of the present Estadio de Mestalla below)

 Estadio de Mestalla is located just east of Valencia’s historic city centre.
 The walk from the cathedral or the main railway station (Estación del Norte) takes no more than 30 minutes.

 From other parts of the city the stadium can be reached by metro.
 Metro stop Aragón, on line 5, lies next to the stadium.
 Line 5 will also bring you to the airport.
 An alternative is taking metro line 3 to station Facultats, which lies a 5-minute walk north of the stadium.

 If arriving by car from the north, the A7 motorway (which connects Valencia with Barcelona) will bring you almost directly to the stadium.
 Get off the A7 by taking the V-21 into town, and once the motorway turns into a normal avenue all you have to do is drive straight on until you see the stadium on your right.

 If arriving from the A3 direction Madrid, take the Avenida del Cid into town.
 Turn left after the hospital and right at where the old Tùria riverbed begins.
 Follow the riverbed park for several kilometres until you see the Calatrava bridge.
 Cross the bridge and you have reached the stadium.

 Address: Avenida Suecia s/n, 46010 Valencia